mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 ### Handling of Arbitrary Configuration
 {{generic}}

+The complete example code can be found in [examples/working-with-config/02-handle-arbitrary-config.go](02-handle-arbitrary-config.go).

 The config management not only manages configuration objects for any other configurable object, it also provides a configuration object of its own.
 The task of this object is to handle other configuration objects